davidtheclark/list-selectors/README.md

 // ... do other things with result
 ```

-Or with Gulp ;and [gulp-postcss](https://github.com/w0rm/gulp-postcss), you can just string it in there with your other plugins
+Or with Gulp and [gulp-postcss](https://github.com/w0rm/gulp-postcss), you can just string it in there with your other plugins.

 ```js
 var gulp = require('gulp');
 var gulpPostcss = require('gulp-postcss');